How to Write a Vacation Request Email (+ Tips & Examples)

 • Vacation Request — [Vacation request dates + your name].

-In any case, a wordy or vague leave request may result in your boss skipping it, so be wary!
+In any case, a wordy or vague leave request may end up overlooked, so employees should be direct and specific.

-In this case, be either formal or informal — but make it simple, like in the following examples:
+After the subject line, employees should greet their manager respectfully.
+This can be either formal or informal, but simple, like in the following examples:

 • “Dear [Manager’s name]” — for a more professional greeting, or